percona/percona-backup-mongodb/doc/source/troubleshooting.rst

 remote storage defined in the config file.
 Pass the ``--size-gb`` flag to change the data size.

+To run the test with the real collection's data instead of the semi random data, pass the ``--sample-collection`` flag with the <my_db.my_collection> value.

 Run |pbm-speed-test-storage-help| for the full set of available flags:

 .. include:: .res/code-block/bash/pbm-speed-test-storage-help.txt